Surround sound: Panor-Ambiophonic (PanAmbio) 4.0/4.1

 PanAmbio combines a stereo dipole and crosstalk cancellation in front and a second set behind the listener (total of four speakers) for 360° 2D surround reproduction.
-Four channel recordings, especially those containing binaural cues, create speaker-binaural surround sound.
+Four-channel recordings, especially those containing binaural cues, create speaker-binaural surround sound.
 5.1 channel recordings, including movie DVDs, are compatible by mixing C-channel content to the front speaker pair.
 6.1 can be played by mixing SC to the back pair.

 Standard speaker channels

 Several speaker configurations are commonly used for consumer equipment.
 The order and identifiers are those specified for the channel mask in the standard uncompressed WAV file format (which contains a raw multichannel PCM stream) and are used according to the same specification for most PC connectible digital sound hardware and PC operating systems capable of handling multiple channels.

 While it is possible to build any speaker configuration, there is little commercial movie or music content for alternative speaker configurations.
 However, source channels can be remixed for the speaker channels using a matrix table specifying how much of each content channel is played through each speaker channel.

-Most channel configuration may include a low frequency effects (LFE) channel (the channel played through the subwoofer.)
+Most channel configuration may include a LFE channel (the channel played through the subwoofer.)
 This makes the configuration ".1" instead of ".0".
 Most modern multichannel mixes contain one LFE, some use two.